 To apply for both Jobseeker’s Allowance or Benefit for the first time, you must fill out this form (UP 1).
 Click here for more information on filling out this form.

-If it has been less than 2 years since you last claimed Jobseeker’s Benefit, you must fill out form UP 6 instead.
+If it has been less than 2 years since you last claimed Jobseeker’s Benefit, you must fill out this form (UP 6) instead.

-The form should be brought to your local Intreo office.
+The relevant form should then be posted or brought to your local Intreo office.
 Find a list of local offices here.
 The staff will be able to help out with any questions or assistance you need.

 If you are on the dole you may be entitled to other benefits such as a medical card, mortgage interest payments or rent relief.
 Enquire at your local citizens information branch or social welfare office for details on how to get these other payments.
 Find out all you need to know at Citizens Information.